nartc/nest-automapper/README.md

 - `name`: Name of this `AutoMapper` instance.
 Default to `"default"`.
 - `config`: A configuration function that will get called automatically.

 Both options are optional.
 If you pass in `config` and configure your `AutoMapper` there, that is totally fine, but the following approach is recommended.
-Refer to [automapper-nartc: usage](https://github.com/nartc/automapper-nartc#usage)
+Refer to [@nartc/automapper: usage](https://github.com/nartc/mapper#usage)

 2. `AutoMapper` has a concept of `Profile`.
 A `Profile` is a class that will house some specific mappings related to a specific domain model.
 Eg: `User` mappings will be housed by `UserProfile`.
-Refer to [automapper-nartc: usage](https://github.com/nartc/automapper-nartc#usage) for more information regarding `Profile`.
+Refer to [@nartc/automapper: usage](https://github.com/nartc/mapper#usage) for more information regarding `Profile`.

 `NestJS` recommends you to separate features/domains in your application into `Modules`, in each module you would import/declare other modules/parts that are related to that Module. `AutomapperModule` also has a static method `forFeature` which should be used in such a feature module. `forFeature` accepts an `AutomapperModuleFeatureOptions` which has:
 - `profiles`: An array of `Profiles` related to this module, and this will be added to an `AutoMapper` instance.